Managing Device Groups¶

 unreachable / failed |

 ❌ red | Path is not accessible.
-Check network connectivity and share availability. |
+For UNC paths check network connectivity and share availability; for local paths verify the directory exists. |

 permission_denied |

-🔒 orange | Path is reachable but the running user lacks write access.
-Review SMB share and NTFS permissions. |
+🔒 orange | Path is accessible but the running user lacks write access.
+For UNC paths review SMB share and NTFS permissions; for local paths check folder ACLs. |

 | (never checked) | ⏱ grey | No check has run yet.
 Run a check before scheduling a deployment. |